An overview of a trademark application and maintenance process

 Applicant timely responds to letter

-If the examining attorney sends you an office action, you, or your attorney, if you have one, must submit a response to the office action that is received by the USPTO within six months of the issue date of the office action, or the application will be declared abandoned.
+If the examining attorney sends you an office action, you, or your attorney, if you have one, must submit a response to the office action that is received by the USPTO within three months of the issue date of the office action, or the application will be declared abandoned.
 An optional three-month extension can be requested for a fee.
 For Madrid applicants, the deadline is six months from the issue date of the office action, with no option for an extension.

 Watch the Response to Office Action video for more information about how to respond to an office action.